Information About Erb’s Palsy & Brachial Plexus Injuries

 What is Erb’s Palsy?

 Erbs Palsy is a medical condition in which the brachial plexus nerve is injured.
 The brachial plexus is a bundle of nerves between the neck and shoulder.
 Injury to the brachial plexus can cause varying degrees of paralysis of the shoulder, arm, and hand.
-With a few very rare exceptions, all permanent Erbs Palsy injuries which are discovered at or shortly after birth should be considered medically preventable.
+With a few very rare exceptions, all permanent Erbs Palsy birth injuries which are discovered at or shortly after birth should be considered medically preventable.

 What is Shoulder Dystocia?